Key Points

 Know what factors are likely to be most important and how you are going to measure them.

-2. Minimize the noise
+Minimize the Noise

 Since you’re only interested in the impact of your chosen factors on the response, remove any other factors that might contaminate your experiments.
 Control and minimize any other factors around you so they don’t inadvertently impact your experiment.

 If you have a large number of possible factors, you’ll be doing a large number of runs, which can get costly and time-consuming.
-To help screen out the factors that aren’t really important, use appropriate screening experiments, such as a fractional factorial.
+To help screen out the factors that aren’t important, use appropriate screening experiments, such as a fractional factorial.

 Designed experiments in general are powerful statistical tools to understand your process and optimize your output.
 You must take care to do the DOE with planning and discipline so the results are meaningful.